JessieJessJe/dataStructures/final/README.md

     </div>

 ```
-2. create the filted array
+2. Filter the raw data based on the request
 ```javascript
   function filterData(day){
     var dd = [];